 Tullock as the title, “Charity of the Uncharitable”, implies takes a negative attitude toward this.
 I take a more positive view.
 In the market we produce goods, which are as the name implies generally good.
 But while the market is for the free exchange of goods, the government is for the control of coercion.
-If you do not pay your taxes or otherwise break the laws you can be incarcerated.
+If you do not pay your taxes or otherwise break the laws you can be incarcerated or fined.
 In many countries in times past you could also be killed, maimed, or tortured.
 These are not goods, they might reasonably be called bads.
 We want goods to be produced efficiently, but we do not value efficient coercion.
 We want the government to be benevolent and just.

 Democracy and the market economy are a great combination.
 Democracy tends toward just and benevolent control of coercion, and the market tends toward the efficient production of goods.

 Adam Smith famously wrote, “It is not from the benevolence of the butcher, the brewer, or the baker that we expect our dinner, but from their regard to their own interest.”
 In writing this Smith was speaking of the market, but we might expand it to science.
 If experiments are being repeated we do not have to rely on the honesty of the researcher but we can rely on their regard for their reputation and how quickly they will be caught by other researchers repeating their experiments.

 But we may want to rely on the benevolence of those who exercise their right to vote and communicate by speaking, publishing letters to the editor, or using the Internet.
 As the individual's doing these things know they can not change the laws or the beliefs of society as a whole to benefit themselves.
 Furthrmore, we might assume that people are weakly benevolent, they wish others well if it cost them nothing.
 So we might reasonably hope that somewhat benevolent laws and societal ethics will result.

 If a society rejects all these institutions it is likely to be so dysfunctional that it will not significantly threaten Western Civilization.